 Ferret water bowl or bottle?

 It would depend severely on the ferret — some ferrets like bowls and some like bottles.
 Ferrets do drink more water from bowls, and therefore, it helps in hydration, but there are problems of spillage, and some ferrets do not like them.

-Keeping a water bottle is a must, but the water comes in tiny quantities and therefore ferrets drinks less than their needs.
+Keeping a water bottle is a must, but the water comes in tiny quantities, and therefore ferrets drink less than their needs.
 The best suggestion would be to keep both.
 Make sure to clean the bowl regularly as you do with cats and other creatures.

 Ferret scratching at the water bowl!